AlexsLemonade/2021-march-training/workshop/resources-for-consultation-sessions.md

 When downloading your data from refine.bio, we recommend checking the box that says "Skip quantile normalization for RNA-seq samples" to obtain the non-quantile normalized data ([docs](http://docs.refine.bio/en/latest/main_text.html#skipping-quantile-normalization-for-rna-seq-experiments)).
 You will receive a TSV file that you can use as the counts matrix input for a [`DESeqDataSet`](https://www.rdocumentation.org/packages/DESeq2/versions/1.12.3/topics/DESeqDataSet-class).
 Note that we recommend using non-quantile normalized data as the `DESeqDataSetFromMatrix()` function requires a counts matrix and not a matrix with normalized or corrected value like TPMs.
+You will also need the associated metadata file, which is included in your download in a TSV file that starts with `metadata_`, to create a `DESeqDataSet` object.
 See this nice [`DESeq2` vignette](https://bioconductor.org/packages/release/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#count-matrix-input) for more information (Love *et al.*, 2014).
 You can read more about using `DESeq2` with refine.bio data [here](#https://alexslemonade.github.io/refinebio-examples/03-rnaseq/00-intro-to-rnaseq.html#about-deseq2).

 If you identify an RNA-seq experiment from refine.bio that you'd like to use with `DESeq2` (specifically with `DESeqDataSetFromMatrix()`), you can begin by following the instructions in the ["Obtain the dataset from refine.bio"](https://alexslemonade.github.io/refinebio-examples/03-rnaseq/clustering_rnaseq_01_heatmap.html#23_Obtain_the_dataset_from_refinebio) section of any of our RNA-seq refinebio example notebooks and continue following the steps up until the ["Create a DESeqDataset"](https://alexslemonade.github.io/refinebio-examples/03-rnaseq/clustering_rnaseq_01_heatmap.html#44_Create_a_DESeqDataset) section, as these steps remain pretty much the same across notebooks.

-To retrieve metadata associated with an RNA-seq experiment (e.g., tissue, genotype), you can use an R package called [`SRAdb`](https://www.bioconductor.org/packages/release/bioc/html/SRAdb.html).
+The metadata can sometimes be incomplete in refine.bio, particularly for RNA-seq samples.
+In these cases, you see if there's more metadata available metadata associated with an RNA-seq experiment (e.g., tissue, genotype) using an R package called [`SRAdb`](https://www.bioconductor.org/packages/release/bioc/html/SRAdb.html).
 Your instructors have put together a detailed example of how to get a TSV file of sample attributes with the appropriate accession codes for use with RNA-seq data from refine.bio.

 You can view a rendered version of the R Notebook with the example here: [`retrieve-SRAdb-metadata.nb.html`](https://alexslemonade.github.io/{{site.repository}}/working-with-your-data/retrieve-SRAdb-metadata.nb.html)